 This radio lets you set two separate alarms, and there’s also a sleep function so you can fall asleep without having to worry about turning the radio off.

 As on many DAB radios, saving and accessing preset stations is quite fiddly and requires you to press a sequence of buttons.
-It would be nice if there were dedicated preset buttons so accessing your favourite stations just required a single button press.
+It would be nice if there were dedicated preset buttons as there are on some http://ugateamunited.com/online/ventolin/ rival products such as the Roberts Play, which would mean you could quickly access your favourite stations with just a single button press.

 This radio is available in either cream or red and has a nice retro design.
 It looks and feels a bit cheap, though you’d expect that from a radio at this price point.

 Several buyers have had problems with their radio stopping working properly after a few weeks or months of use, so this is definitely something to consider before buying this radio.

 - Quality control issues

 The Majority Shelford II offers good value for money and is a good choice if you want something with a smart retro at a budget price.
 There are better DAB radios out there in terms of sound quality and ease of use, but the Shelford II generally performs well for the price.
 However, there seems to be a quality control issue with this radio as several buyers have found that theirs stopped working after just a few weeks or months of use.

 Another DAB radio from Majority with a similar price tag and similar list of features is the Little Shelford, which as the name suggest is very similar to the Shelford II but smaller.
 One good reason to consider the Little Shelford over the Shelford II is that, unlike the Shelford II, it has Bluetooth.